RedHatProductSecurity/trestle-bot/docs/tutorials/github.md

 Now it's time to run our first trestlebot action within GitHub!
 We will go ahead and create our first component definition.

-1. Open the remote workflow GitHub repository in a web browser.
+1. Open the new remote GitHub repository in a web browser.
 2. Click to the `Actions` tab from the top menu.
 3. Click the `Trestle-bot create component definition` action from the left-hand menu.
 4. Click `Run Workflow` which will open up a dialog box.